zeitgeist12345/discover/localBackend/README.md

 # 🌐 Local Backend Setup
-A containerized **Node.js backend** with a **MySQL database** for the Discover website.
+A containerized Node.js (v18, Alpine) backend with MySQL 8.0, automatically creating the database and inserting sample data on first run.

-The backend automatically creates the database and inserts sample data on first run.
+Publicly exposed at https://backend.discoverall.space via Cloudflare Tunnel to forward requests to the local Node.js app on port 3000.

 ## ⚙️ Prerequisites
 - Docker